-The Northern Border Regional Commission (NBRC) is a regional economic development partnership between federal, state, and local government.
-Established by Congress in the 2008 Farm Bill, the Commission is composed of the governors of the 4 Northern Border states and a federal co-chair, who is appointed by the President of the United States.
-Each year Congress appropriates funds for Commission programs.
-The program provides financial and technical assistance to constituencies in the region in meeting its special problems, to promote its economic development, and to establish a framework for joint federal-state-local efforts toward providing the basic facilities essential to its growth, attacking its common problems and meeting its common needs on a coordinated and concerted regional basis.
+The Northern Border Regional Commission (NBRC) is a regional economic development partnership between federal, state, and local government in the northeastern United States.
+Established by Congress in the 2008 Farm Bill, the Commission is composed of the governors of the 4 Northern Border states of New York, Vermont, New Hampshire and Maine, and a federal co-chair, who is appointed by the President of the United States.
+Each year Congress appropriates funds for Commission programs to provides financial and technical assistance to constituencies in the region in meeting its unique problems and challenges to promote its economic development.

 (Click map for larger image)